-- 1. From the PCE web console menu, choose Workloads and VENs > Workloads. - 2.
+- 1. On the left navigation, go to Servers & Endpoints > Workloads. - 2.
 Click a workload to open the details. - 3.
 Click Edit. - 4.
 In the Network Interfaces section, change interfaces from Managed to Ignored using the PCE Action drop-down list.